-SEMESTER: I (Compulsory for BA Special In Music) COURSE CODE: MUSC 1102 COURSE TITLE: AURAL TRAINING I NUMBER OF CREDITS: 3 PRE-REQUISITES: ABILITY TO READ MUSIC
+(Compulsory for BA Special In Music)

+COURSE CODE: MUSC 1102

+COURSE TITLE: AURAL TRAINING I

 COURSE DESCRIPTION: This course consists of two main components (i) vocal sight-reading and (ii) aural skills development.
 The overall aim is to suggest strategies whereby students can become truly musically literature-to 'hear' with their eyes and the 'see' with their ears.
 By the end of this course, students will have the ability to translate symbols into sound and conversely to translate sound into symbols.
-Content includes discrimination and dictation exercises in rhythm patterns up to sub-divisions in simple time, discrimination and dictation exercises in melodic patterns of limited range (pentatonic and diatonic), sight reading rhythm patterns in simple time and pitch patterns in pentatonic and major kevs.
+Content includes discrimination and dictation exercises in rhythm patterns up to sub-divisions in simple time, discrimination and dictation exercises in melodic patterns of limited range (pentatonic and diatonic), sight reading rhythm patterns in simple time and pitch patterns in pentatonic and major keys.

-SEMESTER: I (Compulsory for BA Music below Grade 7 In Theory) COURSE CODE: MUSC 1103 COURSE TITLE: MUSIC THEORY I NUMBER OF CREDITS: 3
+(Compulsory for BA Music below Grade 7 In Theory)

+COURSE CODE: MUSC 1103 COURSE TITLE: MUSIC THEORY I NUMBER OF CREDITS: 3